michalk-k/Home-Assistant-TimscaleDB/energy-spot-prices.md

 FOR EACH ROW
 EXECUTE FUNCTION ltss_energy.tr_ltss_otaprices();
 ```

-Notice the implementation of error handling.
-It's important to ignore any error raised by this trigger, otherwise it would roll the transaction inserting data back.

 The trigger makes a range out of the "time" column.
 It assumes that the value is reported within a time period the value is valid for.
 This is a shortcoming: the import as to be reliable all the time, otherwise you might lost entries price (ie because of HA restart).